Saturday, March 7, 2026

 The bell rang and a student skidded in, avoided eye contact with the teacher, and made his way to the only empty desk, directly in the middle of the classroom.

 "My name is Ms. Bronaham," the teacher said.
 The classroom, a roar of bravado mere moments ago, was now so quiet that her voice nearly echoed.
 She placed a large binder on the desk in front of the whiteboard and flipped it open.
 "This is Homeroom.
+This is where you come each morning to catch up on your homework."
+She rolled her eyes.
+"Or copy someone else's.
 Some of you may also have me for History.
 I'm going to take attendance.
 If you're here, say 'here' or 'present'.
 If you're not here, don't say anything."

-Tatiana thought that the idea of people not in the room stating their lack of attendance was funny but a series of groans and gentle boos corrected her.
+Tatiana thought that was funny but a series of groans and boos corrected her.
 Ms. Bronaham, just grinned.
 She looked down at her binder.
 "Adam Abrahams," she said.

 "Present."
 The chubby extra sitting next to Tatiana raised his hand and then went back to staring at his phone.